mmirolim/0408c0BhZnRlcnNoaXAuY321/README.md

 **config**

-`config/` contains the configuration file to set the worker's target database sourse and behaviors: number of attempts & delay intervals.
+`config/` contains the configuration file to set the worker's target database sourse and behaviors: number of attempts & job delay intervals.
 The default is set as challenge required.

 ##Accessory